modernistik/parse-stack/README.md

 [![Gem Version](https://badge.fury.io/rb/parse-stack.svg)](https://badge.fury.io/rb/parse-stack)
 [![Build Status](https://travis-ci.org/modernistik/parse-stack.svg?branch=master)](https://travis-ci.org/modernistik/parse-stack)

+## Installation

+Add this line to your application's Gemfile:

+    gem 'parse-stack'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install parse-stack

+## Rails Generators and Tasks
+Parse-Stack comes with support for Rails by adding additional rake tasks and generators.
+After adding `parse-stack` as a gem dependency in your Gemfile and running `bundle`, you should run the install script:

+    $ rails g parse_stack:install

+This will create a configuration file and a set of sample models for you to get started.
+Modify the `parse.rb` file in your `config/initializers` directory.
+You can then generate models with the `parse_stack:model` generator.

+    $ rails g parse_stack:model Song name:string released:date genres:array

+This would create a `song.rb` file in `app/models` with the provided properties.
+Once you are ready to update your schema, you can run the `parse:upgrade` task to upgrade the remote Parse-Server schema to match your new models.

+    $ rails parse:upgrade

 ## Table Of Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->